 Katie Hoeberling – Senior Program Associate

 Katie manages the BITSS MOOC, Catalyst program, and BITSS Preprints service in addition to supporting grant management, communications, and event coordination.
 Before joining CEGA, she served as a Borlaug Fellow in Global Food Security studying savings-led microfinance and farmer-centered innovation initiatives in Cambodia.
-She has also supported an environmental impact assessment of California almonds and the revision of the Urban Forest Project Protocol for the California carbon market.
-She also interned at the Food Chain Workers Alliance and the Los Angeles Food Policy Council.
+She has also supported an environmental impact assessment of California almonds and the revision of the Urban Forest Project Protocol for the California carbon market after interning with the Food Chain Workers Alliance and the Los Angeles Food Policy Council.
 Katie holds an MSc in International Agricultural Development from UC Davis and a BSc in Environmental Science from UCLA.
 Email: khoeberling[at]berkeley[dot]edu

 Aleksandar Bogdanoski – Program Associate

-Aleks works with the Berkeley Initiative for Transparency in Social Sciences (BITSS), facilitating the introduction of transparency norms in journal review procedures.
-Before joining CEGA, Aleks worked as a research consultant on anti-corruption research projects with the United Nations Development Program (UNDP) and US Agency for International Development (USAID).
+Aleks’s work at BITSS facilitates the introduction of transparency norms in journal review procedures.
+Before joining CEGA and BITSS, Aleks worked as a research consultant on anti-corruption research projects with the United Nations Development Program (UNDP) and US Agency for International Development (USAID).
 He also interned with the Organization for Security and Co-operation in Europe (OSCE) Mission to Bosnia and Herzegovina.
 He holds a master’s degree in Public Policy from the University of York and Central European University.
 Email: abogdanoski[at]berkeley[dot]edu